Alexander II (statue in Helsinki): Context

 Emperor Alexander II (1818–1881) was a ruler beloved by the Finns, whose reign and influence helped to produce significant societal changes.
 He died in 1881 as a victim of a bombing assassination, and in 1884 the Diet of Finland held a design contest for a monument placed at the Senate Square.
 All notable Finnish sculptors at the time were invited to the contest.

 This was the first sculpture design contest in Finland.
 Supported by the estate of the peasants, it was won by Johannes Takanen, with Walter Runeberg at second place, so the board of the contest decided to award the task of the final sculpture to both contestants.
 However, Johannes Takanen died in 1885, so the task of finishing the sculpture fell entirely on Runeberg, who combined Takanen's ideas with his own.

 Placing the statue at its exact location required precise work.
 According to experts, the statue should be located in the centre of the square in line with the main entrance doors to the Senate and to the University of Helsinki.
 Thus the matter had to be settled in the City Council of Helsinki, which appointed a 211 square metre space in the centre of the square for the statue.

 Celebration of the emperor

 The revelation on 29 April 1894.

-The statue was revealed on the emperor's birthday on 29 April 1894.
-The newspapers assured the public already a few days before the revelation that "The celebration of the emperor has become a common celebration throughout the country.
+The statue was unveiled on the emperor's birthday on 29 April 1894.
+Newspapers reported in the days before the unveiling that: "the celebration of the emperor has become a common celebration throughout the country.
 All meaningless bickering has now been cast aside; the entire people now stands as one to show their respect to the memory of the noble emperor."

-The day of the revelation became a widespread patriotic demonstration.
-Three hundred cities and rural municipalities sent their representatives to the revelation event with floral greetings.
-The event was attended by 30 thousand people, and the event was also celebrated in many other places.
+The day of the unveiling became a widespread patriotic demonstration.
+Three hundred cities and rural municipalities sent their representatives to the event with floral greetings.
+The event was attended by 30,000 people (half of the population of Helsinki at the time), and the event was also celebrated in many other places.